TondyNetsh/git-basic-exercises/README.md

-Rotondwa Netshimbupfe
+Rotondwa Netshimbupfe.
-This is my readme file
+This is my readme file.
 Welcome to umuzi.